-Contemporary destination marketing and branding is both a process and an outcome (Pike, 2008).
-The process of destination marketing involves dealing with the complexities of destinations and their myriad stakeholders, whilst the outcome is the brand or image of the destination (Yang and Pizam, 2011).
+Contemporary destination marketing and branding is both a process and an outcome (Pike, 2012).
+The process of destination marketing involves dealing with the complexities of destinations and their myriad stakeholders, whilst the outcome is a brand or the image of the destination (Wang and Pizam, 2011).
 In other words a good destination marketer will focus upon two key operations.
-First, managing the destination's many stakeholders and networks; and second, formulating and managing the destination brand.
-Definitions of destination marketing clearly distinguish between the process of destination marketing and the outcome, as shown in Table 9.1.
+Firstly, managing the destination's many stakeholders and networks; and secondly, formulating and managing the destination brand.
+Definitions of destination marketing clearly distinguish between the process of destination marketing and the outcome as shown in Table 9.1.

 Ward (1998) observes that place marketing dates back to the selling of the frontier to the American people in the mid-nineteenth century.
-Destination marketing came later in the late nineteenth century, when destinations sought to attract visitors in an increasingly competitive market.
-However, the actual term 'destination marketing' and the formal process of engaging in a disciplined marketing approach are more recent (Ashworth & Goodall 2012).
+Destination marketing came later in the late nineteenth century, when destinations sought to attract visitors in an increasingly competitive market with early organizations set up to do this in places such as St Moritz, Switzerland and Milwaukee and Des Moines, USA (Pike, 2018).
+However, the actual term 'destination marketing' and the formal process of engaging in a disciplined marketing approach are more recent (Ashworth and Goodall, 2012).
 They can be traced back to the 1970s when the advent of mass international tourism enhanced competition between destinations and prompted the beginnings of destination marketing as a practice.
 The concept continues to evolve and, increasingly there is a view that it is 'branding' that is the glue that holds the marketing of the destination together.
 Indeed, some now use the term 'destination branding' in place of 'destination marketing'.
 Tourism agencies are not alone in their practice of destination marketing - it is also practiced by urban planners who tend to take a broader, more holistic view and include economic and social objectives (see Chapter 8).